 Following your passion: my own story (x2)

 I started my own business doing web design, only after I became an in-demand designer at an agency.
 I built up the skills as an employee until the clients of that agency wanted to leave with me when I quit.
 If I hadn’t done that, I wouldn’t have even started working for myself (I only did because the clients called after I quit, wanting to bring their business to wherever I moved to).
 In fact, I wasn’t passionate about web design, or even passionate about starting my own business.
 I only found the courage to do it because I had a small list of companies who wanted to pay me from day one.
+I just didn’t quit my job and jump right in, willy nilly.

 When I started selling courses, the same elements were present.
 I used the skills I had built for years as a designer to make courses on related subjects.
 And before I moved entirely into products, I spent a few years transitioning, waiting until I was sure products would make me enough money before completely diving in.